 MIT's School of Humanities, Arts and Social Sciences produces Said and Done, a monthly, photo-rich publication.

 3. James Madison University in Harrisonburg, VA

-U.S. News & World Report ranked James Madison University as the sixth-best regional university in the South for 2012.
-Additionally, the university made The Princeton Review's list of best value colleges for the same year.
+U.S. News & World Report ranked James Madison University in Harrisonburg, Virginia, the eighth-best regional university in the South for 2017.
+Additionally, the university made Kiplinger's Personal Finance's Top 100 'Best Values in Public Colleges' list for 2017.
 The School of Communication Studies offers both a Bachelor of Science and Bachelor of Arts in Communication Studies.
 Seven program specialties are available, including conflict analysis and intervention, public relations, health communication and organizational communication.

 |Northwestern University||Graduate internships at university newsrooms in both Chicago and Washington, D.C.||Evanston, IL|

 |University of California - Los Angeles||Seven alumni are Nobel Laureates||Los Angeles, CA|